cogu/cfile/README.md

    }
 ```

-Same example again but with used-defined formatting style:
+Same example again but we ser some formatting style options:

 - Opening brace on same line
 - Pointer alignment to the right